VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 ```
   -bigMergeConcurrency int
-     Deprecated: this flag does nothing.
-Please use -smallMergeConcurrency for controlling the concurrency of background merges.
-See https://docs.victoriametrics.com/#storage
+     Deprecated: this flag does nothing
   -blockcache.missesBeforeCaching int
      The number of cache misses before putting the block into cache.
 Higher values may reduce indexdb/dataBlocks cache size at the cost of higher CPU and disk read usage (default 2)
   -cacheExpireDuration duration